hankbao/libreboot/www/faq.md

 -------------------------

-Libreboot has support for fam15h AMD hardware (~2012 gen) and some older Intel platforms (~2006-2009 gen).
-We also have support for some ARM chipsets (rk3288).
+Libreboot has support for fam15h AMD hardware (~2012 gen) and some older Intel platforms like Napa, Montevina, Eagle Lake, Lakeport (2004-2006).
+We also have support for some
+ARM chipsets (rk3288).
 On the Intel side, we're also interested in some of the chipsets that use Atom CPUs (rebranded from older chipsets, mostly using ich7-based southbridges).